Welcome to Classic Equine!

 Available 24/7 at 616-292-1168 (cell)

-Digital radiography provides crisp and precise images of the equine foot, limb, head, and some vertebrae.
+Digital radiography provides crisp and precise images of the equine foot, limb, stifle, vertebrae, and head.
 Digital radiographs can be viewed at the time of the exam and retaken immediately if needed without additional appointments or expense to the owner.
 Because they can be viewed immediately, it makes it much easier to perform many procedures with better quality and precision such as corrective shoeing and some joint injections.

-Both gastric and tracheal endoscopy available to diagnose gastric ulcers, airway disease, etc. Images can be viewed at the farm or on Classic Equine’s clinic monitor for a better picture.
+Gastric and tracheal endoscopy is available to diagnose gastric ulcers, airway disease, etc. A cystoscopy can also be done to view sediment or any abnormalities within the bladder.
+Images can be viewed at the farm or on Classic Equine’s clinic monitor for a larger picture.
 Endoscopic exams are recorded and can be transferred to your records for future evaluation or comparison.

 Musculoskeletal and reproductive ultrasonography